Mokrani Revolt

 The Mokrani Revolt (مقاومة الشيخ المقراني; Unfaq urrumi) was the most important local uprising against France in Algeria since the conquest in 1830.

 The revolt broke out on March 16, 1871, with the uprising of more than 250 tribes, around a third of the population of the country.
-It was led by the Kabyles of the Biban mountains commanded by Cheikh Mokrani and his brother Bou-Mezrag el-Mokrani and El hadj Bouzid who was the cousin of Mokrani as well as Cheikh El Haddad, head of the Rahmaniyya Sufi order.
+It was led by the Kabyles of the Biban mountains commanded by Cheikh Mokrani and his brother Boumezrag Ait Mokran and El hadj Bouzid who was the cousin of Mokrani as well as Cheikh El Haddad, head of the Rahmaniyya Sufi order.

 Background

 Bou Mezrag El Mokrani, circa 1874.
 From Gabriel Esquer's historic iconography of Algeria since the 17th century until 1871, Alger 1930, board CCCXLIX, view 933.

 Cheikh Mokrani

 Cheikh Mokrani (full name el-Hadj-Mohamed el-Mokrani) and his brother Boumezrag (full name Ahmed Bou-Mezrag) came from a noble family – the Ait Abbas dynasty (a branch of the Hafsids of Béjaïa), the Amokrane, rulers, since the sixteenth century of the Kalâa of Ait Abbas in the Bibans and of the Medjana region.
 In the 1830s, their father el-Hadj-Ahmed el-Mokrani (d.
 1853), formed an alliance with the French: he allowed the Iron Gates expedition in 1839, becoming khalifa of the Medjana under the supervision of French authorities.
 This alliance quickly proved to be a subordination – a decree of 1845 abolished the khalifalik of Medjana so that when Mohamed succeeded his father, his title was no more than "Bachagha" (başağa = chief commander), and was part of the administration of the Bureaux arabes.
 During the hardships of 1867, he gave his personal guarantee, at the request of the authorities, for important loans.